 - Recycle your garden and kitchen waste to make your own compost and persuade others to do the same.
 Take the first step to keep peat in the bogs by clicking on this DIY Composting Link.
 If you don’t know how to do this why not join an IPCC composting course run in conjunction with Local Authorities every year

 - Do not buy plants grown in peat moss

-- Lobby your local TD the Minister for Arts, Heritage and the Gaeltacht to press for government action to protect raised bogs through the designation of sites of conservation importance and the wise use of peatland resources
+- Lobby your local TD the Minister for Culture, Heritage and the Gaeltacht to press for government action to protect raised bogs through the designation of sites of conservation importance and the wise use of peatland resources

 - Ask your local County Council to declare itself a peat-free zone and to do more to encourage the composting of domestic and garden waste